dcarr178/Vintage-HOA-CCRs/Bylaws.md

 Each Member will register one email address with the Association to be used for all official association business including notice of meetings, sending electronic ballots, notice of assessments and fees, and all other official Association business.
 The association will not use these email addresses for marketing or for any other purpose than official Association business.

-### ARTICLE III Board of Trustees, Selection, Term
+### ARTICLE III Board of Directors, Selection, Term

 ##### Section 3.1 Number

-The affairs of this Association shall be managed by a Board of at least three (3) but not more than seven (7) trustees, who need not be Members of the Association.
+The affairs of this Association shall be managed by a Board of at least three (3) but not more than seven (7) directors, who need not be Members of the Association.

 ##### Section 3.2 Term of Office

-At the first annual meeting the Members shall elect one trustee for a term of one (1) year, two trustees for terms of two (2) years each, and two trustees for terms of three (3) years each; and at each annual meeting thereafter the Members shall elect trustees to terms of three (3) years.
+At the first annual meeting the Members shall elect one director for a term of one (1) year, two directors for terms of two (2) years each, and two directors for terms of three (3) years each; and at each annual meeting thereafter the Members shall elect directors to terms of three (3) years.

 ##### Section 3.3 Removal

-Any trustee may be removed from the Board of Trustees, with or without cause, by a majority vote of the Members of the Association.
-In the event of death, resignation or removal of a trustee, his successor shall be selected by the remaining Members of the Board of Trustees and shall serve for the unexpired term of his predecessor.
+Any director may be removed from the Board of Directors, with or without cause, by a majority vote of the Members of the Association.
+In the event of death, resignation or removal of a director, his successor shall be selected by the remaining Members of the Board of Directors and shall serve for the unexpired term of his predecessor.

 ##### Section 3.4 Compensation

-No trustee shall receive compensation for any service he may render to the Association.
-However, any trustee may be reimbursed for his actual expenses incurred in the performance of his duties and approved, in advance, by the Board.
+No director shall receive compensation for any service he may render to the Association.
+However, any director may be reimbursed for his actual expenses incurred in the performance of his duties and approved, in advance, by the Board.

 ##### Section 3.5 Action Taken Without a Meeting

-The trustees shall have the right to take any action in the absence of a meeting which they could take at a meeting by obtaining the written approval of all the trustees.
-Any action so approved shall have the same effect as though taken at a meeting of the trustees.
+The directors shall have the right to take any action in the absence of a meeting which they could take at a meeting by obtaining the written approval of all the directors.
+Any action so approved shall have the same effect as though taken at a meeting of the directors.

-### ARTICLE IV Nomination and Election of Trustees
+### ARTICLE IV Nomination and Election of Directors

 ##### Section 4.1 Nomination

-Nomination for election to the Board of Trustees shall be made from the floor at the annual meeting of the Association.
-Such nominations may be made from among Members or non-Members.
+Nomination for election to the Board of Directors shall be made from the floor at the annual meeting of the Association.

 ##### Section 4.2 Election

-Election to the Board of Trustees shall be by secret written ballot.
+Election to the Board of Directors shall be by secret written ballot.
 At such election the Members or their proxies may cast, in respect to each vacancy, as many votes as they are entitled to exercise under the provisions of the Declaration.
 The persons receiving the largest number of votes shall be elected.

-### ARTICLE V Meeting of Trustees
+### ARTICLE V Meeting of Directors

 ##### Section 5.1 Regular Meetings

-The Board of Trustees shall hold a regular meeting at least semi-annually, without notice, at such place and hour as may be fixed from time to time by resolution of the Board of Trustees.
-Should said meeting fall upon a legal holiday, then that meeting shall be held at the same time on the next day which is not a legal holiday.
+The Board of Directors shall hold a regular meeting at least semi-annually, without notice, at such place and hour as may be fixed from time to time by resolution of the Board of Directors.

 ##### Section 5.2 Special Meetings

-Special meetings of the Board of Trustees shall be held when called by the President of the Association, or by any four (4) trustees, after not less than three (3) days notice to each trustee.
+Special meetings of the Board of Directors shall be held when called by the President of the Association, or by any four (4) directors, after not less than three (3) days notice to each director.

 ##### Section 5.3 Quorum

-A majority of the number of trustees shall constitute a quorum for the transaction of business.
-Every act or decision done or made by a majority of the trustees present at a duly held meeting at which a quorum is present shall be regarded as the act of the Board of Trustees.
+A majority of the number of directors shall constitute a quorum for the transaction of business.
+Every act or decision done or made by a majority of the directors present at a duly held meeting at which a quorum is present shall be regarded as the act of the Board of Directors.

-### ARTICLE VI Powers and Duties of the Board of Trustees
+### ARTICLE VI Powers and Duties of the Board of Directors

 ##### Section 6.1 Powers

-The Board of Trustees shall have power to:
+The Board of Directors shall have power to:

     (a) Adopt and publish rules and regulations governing the use of the Common Areas, and the personal conduct of the Members and their guests thereon, and to establish penalties of the infraction thereof;